 was my MA (Creative Writing) supervisor in 2016 and guided me, with both gentle encouragement and pithy advice, to uncover the story I was really trying to tell and helped me completely transform my writing in the process.
 When I mentioned to Elizabeth that I was planning a series of retreats, she generously offered to teach at our third retreat

-, which will be held back at Zatori in Golden Bay from 5-8 October, the weekend before the 2018 Nelson Arts Festival Readers and Writers commences.
+, which will be held at Appleby House from 5-8 October, the weekend before the 2018 Nelson Arts Festival Readers and Writers commences.
 Elizabeth is not only one of New Zealand's best writers but a fabulous mentor, so take advantage of this unique opportunity to get her support – it will take your writing to a whole new level and shape the world you are creating in at least three dimensions, if not more.

 - Kerry Sunderland